XQueryInstitute/Course-Materials/error handling/README.md

 }
 ```

 This try/catch expression only handles type errors.
-If we attempt to an xs:integer by zero, we'll get an unhandled ```[FOAR0001] division by zero``` error, which won't be caught and which will halt our program.
+If we attempt to 3 by zero, we'll get a ```[FOAR0001] division by zero``` error, which won't be caught and which will halt our program.

 Deciding when to use try/catch expressions can be tricky.
 Obviously, try/catch expressions can be useful when you don't want your program to crash in the event of an error.
 For example, you might include a try/catch expression in your controller when writing a web application to handle unexpected errors in a graceful way rather than displaying cryptic error messages to your user.
 On the other hand, try/catch expressions can themselves become sources of "bugs," especially if you handle errors in logic which should have been fixed prior to the execution of your program.

 The art of using try/catch expressions is [much debated](http://programmers.stackexchange.com/questions/64180/good-use-of-try-catch-blocks).
 A good rule of thumb is to use try/catch expressions when dealing with an external environment.
 For example, if you write an expression to get a string from a user and open a file on the file system with a name correspond to that string, you should probably enclose that expression in a try/catch expression to handle potential I/O errors gracefully.